-S.J.C.
-(02/15 to 09/17) and P.L.G. were supported by the U.S. Department of Energy, Office of Basic Energy Sciences, through the Chemical Sciences Division (CSD) of Lawrence Berkeley National Laboratory (LBNL) under Contract No. DE-AC02-05CH11231.
-K.K.M. was supported by the Director, Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under Contract No. DEAC02-05CH11231.
+S.J.C (02/15 to 09/17) and P.L.G were supported by the U.S. Department of Energy, Office of Basic Energy Sciences, through the Chemical Sciences Division (CSD) of Lawrence Berkeley National Laboratory (LBNL), under Contract DE-AC02-05CH11231.
+K.K.M is supported by Director, Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under contract No. DEAC02-05CH11231.
 From 10/17 to 02/21, S.J.C. was supported by a Royal Commission for the Exhibition of 1851 Research Fellowship.

-DATA AVAILABILITY
+DATA AVAILABILITY STATEMENT

-The data that support the findings of this study are available within the article and its supplementary material.
-Data for the charging free energies and a Python analysis script are openly available in the University of Cambridge data repository at https://doi.org/10.17863/CAM.66169.
+The data that supports the findings of this study are available within the article and its supplementary material.
+Data for the charging free energies and a Python analysis script are openly available at the University of Cambridge Data Repository, https://doi.org/10.17863/CAM.66169.